manish-garodia/manish-garodia/common/mg-library/procedures/compute-instance-custom-image/compute-instance-custom-image.md

 	Click **Select shape**.

+	> **Note:** Adding a shape compatibility to an image does not guarantee that the image will work on the shape.
+You should test the image on the shape after you add compatibility.
+Some images (especially Windows) might never be cross-compatible with other shapes because of driver or hardware differences.

 1. For networking, leave the defaults *vcnyyyymmdd-xxxx*.
 For example, `vcn-20220131-2306`.

-1. Under Add SSH keys, the window displays the default **Generate a key pair for me** selected.
+1. Under Add SSH keys, the page displays the default **Generate a key pair for me** selected.
    Save both the keys to your local system, **Save Private key** (`*.key`) and **Save Public key** (`*.pub`).

 	> **Note:** Ensure to save both, the private key and the public key.
 If you skip downloading the keys now, you do not get a second chance to download them ever again.